Ellpeck/ObsidianCustomFrames/README.md

 - [Obsidian Forum](https://forum.obsidian.md/)
 - [Google Keep](https://keep.google.com), optimized for a narrow pane on the side
 - [Google Calendar](https://calendar.google.com/calendar/u/0/r/day), optimized by removing some buttons.
 Close side panel with top-left button.
+- [Todoist](https://todoist.com), optimized for a narrow (half-height) side panel by removing some buttons and slimming margins.
 - [Notion](https://www.notion.so/) (it's recommended to close Notion's sidebar if used as a side pane)
 - [Twitter](https://twitter.com)